SecretRecipe/mining-tools/nimiq/launch-noncer-pro/README.md

 ## launch-noncer-pro
+So far this is Windows-only.
 This batch script can be used to automatically launch the Noncer Pro Nimiq GPU miner along side the monitor-noncer-pro tool (found at http://github.com/billygarrison/mining-tools/nimiq/monitor-noncer-pro).

 ### Usage
 Edit windows_run.bat and make the following changes: